LiberlandHacker/OSSP-CS/Term-04/dl/firstCar/README.md

 * Find hidden areas where they can still be rapidly drawn in the event of a security crisis.

 ## ⛑ Emergency Prep Kit
-It's always a good idea to keep emergency supplies in your car, including
+It's always a good idea to keep emergency tools in your car, including
 * a first-aid kit,
 * fire extinguisher,
 * flashlight,
 * blanket + small pillow (for roadside sleep, when needed)
-* water,
+* bottled water,
+* LifeStraw,
 * non-perishable snacks,
 * breakdown warning triangles,
 * road atlas,